 This rich and beautiful stock is the base for nearly all of my soups and chilis.
 I use it to make my risotto.
 I use it in braises.
 The long-simmered flavor comes from overnight cooking in the slow cooker.
 Though it’s doing its thing for hours, it literally takes five minutes of active prep time.
-Plus it makes use of that chicken carcass you’d otherwise toss in the trash (even the one from that rotesserie chicken you picked up when you were too tired to cook dinner).

 The only problem with this stock is that the warm, cozy fragrance of soup simmering away all night sometimes makes my tummy a bit growly come morning.
 That’s a small price to pay…promise.